 What was the project and why was it important?

-Pacific Coastal Research & Planning is coordinating the removal of the F/V Lady Carolina, an 83-foot, 54-ton, steel-hulled fishing vessel that broke free of its mooring during the devastating passing of category 4 Typhoon Soudelor in August 2015.
+Pacific Coastal Research & Planning is coordinating the removal of the fishing vessel Lady Carolina, an 83-foot, 54-ton, steel-hulled fishing vessel that broke free of its mooring during the devastating passing of category 4 Typhoon Soudelor in August 2015.
 It was further damaged and degraded during Typhoon Yutu in October 2018.
 Removing the grounded vessel, which is located in the northeast corner of Saipan’s ship channel, prevents further environmental impacts to sensitive habitat, such as coral reefs, and endangered species.
 Additionally, removal of the vessel is providing the local community with closure to one of the more visible remaining impacts of Typhoon Soudelor.